 Dr. Dominic Berry

 My research integrates the history, philosophy, and sociology of science, with a particular emphasis on the history of biology from the late nineteenth century to the present.
 The kinds of case study that I choose often require me to conceptualise biology by the lights of the history and philosophy of technology and engineering.
-I am contributing to the Narrative Science project in a variety of ways: by pursuing independent research; publishing my results; managing the project team and activities; creating materials for this website; amongst other things.
+I contributed to the Narrative Science project in a variety of ways: by pursuing independent research; publishing my results; managing the project team and activities; creating materials for this website; completing the reporting for our funders; amongst other things.
 Further information about my earlier research in the history and philosophy of science, along with a full and updated list of my published work, can be found on my personal website.

 There are numerous fruitful sites for research into the significance of narrative in the history and philosophy of biology.
 These include the fields of plant breeders, the lab benches of plant pathologists, the vats of industrial microbiologists, and the freezers of synthetic biology.
 These kinds of case not only provide examples that demonstrate novel features and functions of narrative science, but also provide the raw material for a book manuscript that I am currently writing.
 The manuscript holds up the notion of narrative science alongside that of biological engineering, to demonstrate how adoption of multiple methods and analytical perspectives can open up entirely new histories of biology and technology.